khengari77/ProjectEuler/README.md

 # Project Euler
-Solving some [project Euler](https://projecteuler.net/archives) problems (well technically the 1st 100 problems will be public).
+Solving some [project Euler](https://projecteuler.net/archives) problems (well technically only the first 100 problems will be public).

 ## Programming Languages: